OliverSieweke/oliversieweke/content/javascript/index.md

 The notes are not meant as tutorials or discussion pages and there is no linear progression - this is more akin to my personal <a href="https://developer.mozilla.org/" target="_blank" rel="noopener noreferrer">MDN</a>.
 They won't be to everyone's taste but if you're wired like me, or if you are looking for details on a specific topic, you might find them useful.

-_**Note:** My notes are receiving a little clean-up and will get added gradually in the next couple of weeks._
+_**Note:** my notes are receiving a little clean-up and will get added gradually in the next couple of weeks._

 ---